-Pay Items on your employees Default Pay tab will apply to any pay they are processed in.
-Some will be assigned by default according to other employee settings, while others can be customised to suit.
+Pay Items on your employee's Default Pay tab will be added into any pay the employee is included in.
+Some will be added to the Default Pay automatically based on other employee settings, such as KiwiSaver or Student Loan deductions, while others can be added and customised to suit.

 To edit your existing employee's default pay details select Manage > Employees.
 Click on the employee you want to edit and go to the Default Pay tab.

-Refer to Pay Items Overview for more information about the pay items you can apply.
+See our Pay Items Overview article for more information about the pay items you can apply, and details on creating your own pay items.

 If your employee is set up with a salary (on the Employment tab) the Salary pay item will be applied by default.
 This will allocate their annual salary amount evenly with each pay, based on the pay period.